 AI can be controlled, either by human decisions, or by autonomous decisions: it’s either human beings make decisions for robots, or robots make decisions and take actions by themselves—autonomously, and based on programmes (programming).

-(No one knows for sure whether human beings, or the drones themselves, are at fault whenever wrong targets are hit.)
+(No one knows for sure whether human beings, or the drones themselves, are at fault whenever wrong targets are being hit.)

-But these two examples won’t easily erase the nightmare of having fully conscious and autonomous robots that might be insufficiently programmed.
+These two examples won’t easily erase the nightmare of having fully conscious and autonomous robots that might be insufficiently programmed.

 Autonomous robots, like “the Roomba”, are capable of making decisions based on what they perceive in their surroundings.